blackholeorbit/nullbit/Static ain't always noise.md

 ## Solution:

 I fired up Kali Linux after downloading both the static binary and BASH script.
-I moved to the Downloads directory and ran a 'ls' on it to view them.
-I ran the BASH script against the binary.
+I moved to the Downloads directory and ran a 'ls' on it to view them, then ran the BASH script against the binary.

 ```
 kali@kali:~$